24 Hours: The New Number for Rapid RH® Testing

-NOW, you don’t have to wait until 72 hours have elapsed.
-You can take your Rapid RH® measurement at 24 hours—a full 48 hours ahead of the 72-hour mark—and be certain that this is the same number you will see at 72 hours.
+This change means you don’t have to wait until 72 hours have passed.
+You can take your RH measurement at 24 hours—a full 48 hours ahead of the 72-hour mark—and be certain that this is the same number you will see at 72 hours.

 ASTM’s P&B Study